ObscureCoderBlog/dakboard-screenshot/README.md

 - `RCLONE_DESTINATION` (Optional): The rclone destination where the screenshot will be uploaded.
 - `RCLONE_MIN_AGE` (Optional): The minimum age of the files to be deleted using rclone.

+> **Note:** To use the rclone feature, you need to have Rclone installed and properly configured on your system.
+Make sure to set up Rclone and authenticate it with your cloud storage service.
+You can learn more about Rclone and its installation process by visiting the [Rclone website](https://rclone.org/).
+Once Rclone is set up, you can configure the `RCLONE_DESTINATION` environment variable with the appropriate remote path where you want to upload the screenshots and set RUN_RCLONE to true.

 ## Usage

 The application will take a screenshot of the specified webpage at the specified resolution and save it to the specified directory at the specified intervals.
 You can check the screenshot in the specified directory.

+Please ensure that you have Rclone properly set up and configured before enabling the `RUN_RCLONE` feature.
+Refer to the [Rclone documentation](https://rclone.org/) for detailed instructions on installation, configuration, and usage.

 ## License